 This post bears the same name as the commencement speech I gave this past weekend in graduating from The Graduate Institute’s master’s degree program in Integrative Health & Healing.
-You can read that Commencement Speech here, and also view photos and videos (more coming soon) of the event.
+You can watch the video of the event.
 Although I already spoke on the topic, I feel it can’t be stressed enough that happiness and healing, and really all the good in our lives, comes from within.

 Happiness is a Choice